planety/prologue/examples/blog/README.md

 Our starting point is where we create the Prologue app.

 ### blog.db
-A SQLite database file that will be created automatically upon first application run.
+A SQLite database file that will be created automatically when the application runs.

 ### consts.nim
 A small file to store constants like database and schema files (yes we could use an .env file for that so existence of this file is questionable).